DaaviidOC/GradientBoosting-WineClassification-Wandb/README.md

 ## Contributions

-Contributions to this repository are welcome.
-Please, ensure that the code follows best practices and is well-documented.
+Contributions are encouraged, with a reminder to adhere to best practices and thorough documentation.